bjuan210302/handwritten-number-classifier/README.md

-## What to do ✅
+## What to do [NEW] ✅

-Until now you can only explore the dataset, training a neural network is still in progress.
-Click the "Explore" button in the first screen will take you to the numbers window.
+Click the "Explore" button in the first screen to see the numbers window.
 Here you can scroll through the test dataset, and see the visual representation of the pixels in the dataset.
 Additionally, a filter and a histogram of each image is provided.

 Clicking on the `View other charts` button will open a new window with general information about the distribution of the numbers in the set.

+Click on the "Neural Network" button to test and play with two implementations of a neural net to recognize the numbers in the dataset.
+Theres a couple of important things to consider:

+* Loading the Neural Network window is slow.
+As TensorFlow.NET `model.save` method is still in development, wa cant load a trained model, so it quickly trains a new one when you need it.
+* Our own implementation of the neural net is already trained, but is not as trained as we would like it to be.
+It still predicts numbers rigth most of the time :).
+* You can draw in real time numbers and test the neural net with them (only works with our own implementation).

 ## Authors ✒️